snapshot-labs/sx-evm/README.md

 ├─ voting-strategies
-│  ├─ CompVotingStrategy.sol - "Strategy that uses delegated balances of Comp tokens as voting power" │  ├─ OZVotesVotingStrategy.sol - "Strategy that uses delegated balances of OZ Votes tokens as voting power" │  ├─ WhitelistVotingStrategy — "Strategy that gives predetermined voting power for members in a whitelist, otherwise zero" │  └─ VanillaVotingStrategy.sol — "Vanilla Strategy" ├─ execution-strategies
+│  ├─ CompVotingStrategy.sol - "Strategy that uses delegated balances of Comp tokens as voting power" │  ├─ OZVotesVotingStrategy.sol - "Strategy that uses delegated balances of OZ Votes tokens as voting power" │  ├─ WhitelistVotingStrategy.sol — "Strategy that gives predetermined voting power for members in a whitelist, otherwise zero"
+│  └─ VanillaVotingStrategy.sol — "Vanilla Strategy"
+├─ execution-strategies
 │  ├─ AvatarExecutionStrategy.sol - "Strategy that allows proposal transactions to be executed from an Avatar contract" │  ├─ TimelockExecutionStrategy.sol - "Strategy that can be used to execute proposal transactions according to a timelock delay"
 │  ├─ CompTimelockCompatibleExecutionStrategy.sol - "Strategy that provides compatibility with existing Comp Timelock contracts"
+│  ├─ EmergencyQuorumExecutionStrategy.sol - "Base Strategy that uses an additional Emergency Quorum to determine the status of a proposal"
 │  ├─ OptimisticQuorumExecutionStrategy.sol - "Base Strategy that uses an Optimistic Quorum to determine the status of a proposal"
 │  ├─ SimpleQuorumExecutionStrategy.sol - "Base Strategy that uses a Simple Quorum to determine the status of a proposal" │  └─ VanillaExecutionStrategy.sol - "Vanilla Strategy"